How to Create a Container Registry

 Once your registry is created, the Repositories tab opens where you can view registry information such as stored images and monitor unused data.

-Create a Container Registry Using the API
+Create Container Registry Using the API

 How to Create a Container Registry Using the DigitalOcean API